FlyingFathead/pygame-opengl-cube-demos/README.md

 **(Debian/Ubuntu tree Linux)**

-1. Make sure you have Python `venv` package installed.

-Install it with i.e.:
+1. Make sure you have the Python `venv` package installed that's required for handling Python's virtual environments.
+If you don't have it, install it with i.e.:

     ```bash
     sudo apt-get install python3-venv
     ```

+2. Make sure you have OpenGL libraries installed.
+Install them with i.e.:

+    ```bash
+    sudo apt install mesa-utils freeglut3-dev
+    ```

-2. Just run the `run.sh` script with i.e.
+2. Then, just run the `run.sh` script with i.e.:

     ```bash
     ./run.sh